 Its a very difficult

 task to choose an air rifle and scope as the choices are varied and

 so are the prices.
 I like the shorter carbine versions that come with a

 If you intend to shoot targets rather than wildlife at 100 yards or more, the PCP air rifle has to be relatively silent,

 so as not to scare away wildlife, and very accurate.

-Therefore for a flatter trajectory, a target air weapon should be a .177
+For a flatter trajectory, a target air weapon should ideally be a .177

 calibre, although my current Logun PCP is .22 and it does not disappoint